 Ahead of this year's Disruptive Technology for Defence Transformation conference, Defence iQ spoke to conference partner Deloitte about the defence sector embracing disruptive technologies.

 See an excerpt from the Q&A below or view the full article here.

 To take this discussion further, download the Disruptive Technology for Defence Transformation Agenda.

 With £75 million having been invested for innovative projects, the Royal Navy is a leading example of how defence forces can and should be embracing technological developments.

-We had the opportunity to discuss two of the Royal Navy's most recent ongoing projects - the hi-tech accelerator, NavyX, and the procurement process overhaul, Maritime UxV, with Colonel Dan Cheesman, Chief Technology Officer, Royal Navy.
+In this blog, Defence iQ have had the opportunity to discuss two of the Royal Navy's most recent ongoing projects - the hi-tech accelerator, NavyX, and the procurement process overhaul, Maritime UxV, with Colonel Dan Cheesman, Chief Technology Officer, Royal Navy.